meilisearch/documentation/guides/advanced_guides/configuration.md

 The snapshot file path to import.

-This command skip importation and continue the process if:
+This command will skip importing a snapshot and continue the process if:

 - a database already exist
 - no snapshot exist at provided path.